pageofswrds/aeolus/README.md

 # Tauri + React + Typescript
 Aeolus is the greek god of the winds and air.
 I have no idea how relevant this is, I just thought it sounded cool. lol.
-I am curious about exploring emergent behaviour in complex systems.
+This repo provides a starting point for app development.
+It should be set up for desktop, as well as Android and iOS development.
+It's also set up with my personal tailwind config.
+As for using this - I am curious about exploring cybernetics + emergent behaviour in complex systems.
 No idea how this will take shape, but it will probably involve agent based models and some sort of simulation.

 ## Getting Started